octue/terraform-octue-twined-core/README.md

 # terraform-octue-twined-core
 A Terraform module for deploying the core storage and IAM resources for an Octue Twined services network to google cloud.

+> [!IMPORTANT]
+> Deploying this Terraform module is a prerequisite to deploying the [terraform-octue-twined-cluster](https://github.com/octue/terraform-octue-twined-cluster).
+> module.
+You must deploy both to have a cloud-based Octue Twined services network.
+See [a live example here](https://github.com/octue/twined-infrastructure).

+> [!TIP]
+> Deploy this module in a separate Terraform configuration (directory/workspace) to the [terraform-octue-twined-cluster](https://github.com/octue/terraform-octue-twined-cluster)
+> module.
+This allows the option to spin down the Kubernetes cluster provided by the other module while keeping the core
+> resources that contain all data produced by your Twined services available.
+Spinning the cluster down entirely can
+> save on running costs in periods of extended non-use while keeping all data available.

 # Infrastructure
 These resources are automatically deployed: